BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 ### COMPARE PLAN: build both, export color_wayA.ply + color_wayB.ply, judge BY EYE
   (+ Claude confirms the rgb field survived in each file).
 Keep whichever lands colour correctly on geometry and looks better.

+### WAY A — RESOLVED + PIPELINE PROVEN END-TO-END (2026-08-19)
+v3 fusion node (colorized_fusion_node_v3.py) was DEPLOYED to the Jetson (swapped in as ~/colorized_fusion_node.py; v2 backed up as .bak_v2) and VERIFIED on real data:
+  - colored cloud /fusion/colorized_cloud publishes ~12.5Hz with fields x,y,z,rgb,TIME
+    (the time field at offset 16 is the fix; last session it was ABSENT -> RTAB aborted).
+  - RTAB launched on the colored cloud: ros2 launch rtabmap_examples lidar3d.launch.py \
+        lidar_topic:=/fusion/colorized_cloud frame_id:=unilidar_lidar
+    -> odometry RUNS CLEAN, NO deskew abort (Odom ratio ~0.5-0.75, std dev ~2cm/0.5deg, update ~0.02s). rtabmap node maps (local map grows).
+The deskew blocker is GONE.
+  - Stationary ~30-45s capture saved: ~/Desktop/color_stationary_20260819.db (11 nodes).

+COLOR SURVIVES THE FULL PIPELINE (proven by direct DB inspection, not just GUI):
+  Opened the .db in the sandbox (SQLite).
+Each of the 11 nodes' scan blob is zlib- compressed float32 (N,4) = x,y,z + PACKED RGB.
+Reinterpreting channel-3 bits as uint32 gives real per-point colors (e.g. R159 G165 B197 bluish-grey wall; R125 G135 B90 olive
+  wood; R245 G247 B248 near-white). => colour flows camera->fusion->odometry->mapping->DB.
+  Assembled all 11 scans into world frame via each Node's pose -> 27,405 colored points -> color_stationary_assembled.ply + color_map_render.png (in outputs).

+GUI EXPORT QUIRK (worked around, important for cold reader): the standalone rtabmap GUI export threw "Cloud N not found in cache" and the 3D map view was empty.
+This is a known RTAB scan-cloud quirk (cache not auto-populated; Edit->Download all clouds is supposed to fix it but didn't fully here).
+NOT a data problem - the DB was intact.
+WORKAROUND that
+  WORKS: read the colored scans DIRECTLY from the .db (SQLite -> zlib -> float32 (N,4) ->
+  transform by Node.pose) and write the PLY ourselves.
+So we do NOT depend on the finicky GUI export.
+(Script pattern is in this session's sandbox work; can be re-derived from the DB schema: Data.scan blob per node, Node.pose = 12 float32 3x4 matrix.)

+HONEST QUALITY VERDICT (operator + assistant agree): the colored cloud is FAR from usable.
+  It is sparse "colour dots" (per-point colour samples ~3% of the image), dim, not photographic.
+This test proved the PLUMBING (colour survives the pipeline into a coherent map), NOT usable image quality.
+Per-point colour TOPS OUT short of usable no matter how many scans are stacked - density makes it thicker, never photographic. => usable/photoreal quality must come from TEXTURE (draping full camera images onto surfaces, all pixels), i.e. the mesh+texture path in 7E/7F, NOT from per-point colour.
+Per-point colour is a reference/preview layer only.
+Stop measuring "usable" against per-point renders.

 ═══════════════════════════════════════════════════════════════════════════
 ## 7E.
 THE PIPELINE ENDPOINT DECISION — PHOTOREAL RELIGHTABLE MESH (session, 2026-08-18)